SethVandebrooke/SUM/README.md

 ------------------------------------------- | ----------------- | ---------------------------------------------
-app.users.add(OBJECT)                                 | undefined         | Stores an object in the datasection app.users.edit(whereThis,equalsThis,setThis,toThis)   | undefined         | Changes a property's value of any object who's given app.users.property equals the given value. app.users.remove(whereThis,equalsThis)                | undefined         | Removes any object who's given property equals the given value. app.users.get(whereThis,equalsThis)                   | object            | Returns the object who's given property equals the given value. app.users.listAll()                                   | array of objects  | Returns all stored objects in the dataSection app.users.search(whereThis,equalsThis)                | array of objects  | Returns all objects who's given property equals the given value. app.getForm(form)                                     | object | Takes a DOM form element and returns an object where the input element ID\Names are the keys and their values are the values app.getProfilePictureData                             | image data URL | Fetches the image data URL for the given user
+app.users.add(OBJECT)                                 | undefined         | Stores an object in the datasection app.users.edit(whereThis,equalsThis,setThis,toThis)   | undefined         | Changes a property's value of any object who's given property equals the given value. app.users.remove(whereThis,equalsThis)                | undefined         | Removes any object who's given property equals the given value. app.users.get(whereThis,equalsThis)                   | object            | Returns the object who's given property equals the given value. app.users.listAll()                                   | array of objects  | Returns all stored objects in the dataSection app.users.filter(function)                | array of objects  | Takes a function and runs it against each user.
+If the function returns true than it adds the user to the results. app.reset()                                     | undefined | Clears all app data. app.getForm(form)                                     | object | Takes a DOM form element and returns an object where the input element ID\Names are the keys and their values are the values app.getProfilePictureData                             | image data URL | Fetches the image data URL for the given user